NBISweden/submitter/README.md

 ## usage

-The CLI requires a **command** and several input arguments.
+The CLI have one requiered argument, called a **command** and non-requiered input arguments as flags.
+The rest of configuration is done through a config file.
+See more in the configuration section.

 Commands must be one of:

 - `ingest`
 - `accession`